monoscope-tech/apitoolkit-landing/index.md

     visual: /assets/videos/measure-anything.mp4
     children:
       - title: Custom metrics without the complexity
-        details: Track business KPIs, technical metrics, or anything in between.
-If it matters to you, we'll help you measure it.
+        details: Track business KPIs and technical metrics—if it matters, we'll help you measure it.
         learnmore: /features/custom-metrics
       - title: Pre-built dashboards that actually work
-        details: Start with battle-tested templates for your stack, then customize them to match your exact needs.
+        details: Start with proven templates for your stack and customize to your exact needs.
         learnmore: /features/dashboards
       - title: Monitor performance and uptime of any service or process
-        details: Track response times, availability, and health of your APIs, databases, third-party services, and background jobs.
-Get alerted before users notice issues.
+        details: Monitor APIs, databases, and services—get alerts before users notice issues.
         learnmore: /features/performance-monitoring
   - title: Know Instantly
     id: know-instantly